Horse Racing Jokes

 A lady walks into a bar with a greyhound under her arm, and a drunk walks over and says, 'That is the most ugliest pig I have ever seen in my life'.
 The lady says, 'That's not a pig you drunken idiot, it's a greyhound' and the drunk replies, 'I was talking to the greyhound'. - Greg Hope

-A jockey went into the padock and the trainer said to him 'You need to win this race because my wife has had a pony on and i have had a monkey on the horse'.
-The jockey replied 'how am going to fit on then?'.- Claire Kimberley
+A jockey went into the paddock and the trainer said to him 'You need to win this race because my wife has had a pony on and I have had a monkey on the horse'.
+The jockey replied 'how am going to fit on then?'. - Claire Kimberley

 A man was walking down the road leading a horse and saw his mate.
-His mate said to him what are you going to do with that, the 1st man replied 'race it' the 2nd man then said well by the looks of it you will win!.- Sarah Peacock
+His mate said to him what are you going to do with that, the first man replied 'race it' his mate then said well by the looks of it you will win! - Sarah Peacock

 How do you spell 'Hungry Horse' in four letters?

 Why should you never be rude to a jump jockey?

 A leading trainer was given an eye test and was presented with a new pair of glasses.
 The optician said they would cost £200.
 "Too much!" cried the trainer.
 "They're bi-focal" said the optician.
 "I don't care if they're by Phar Lap.
 It's too much."

 The trainer was giving last minute instructions to the jockey and appeared to slip something into the horse's mouth just as a steward walked by.
 "What was that?" inquired the steward.
 "Oh nothing" said the trainer, "just a polo".
 He offered one to the steward and had one himself.
 After the suspicious steward had left the scene the trainer continued with his instructions "Just keep on the rail.
 You are on a certainty.
 The only thing that could possibly pass you down the home straight is either the steward or me".